ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `isCompletedExceptionally` method returns whether the future is completed exceptionally.
-Note that a future completed exceptionally is also completed.
+The `isCompletedExceptionally` method returns `true` because the future is completed exceptionally.
+Note that a future _completed exceptionally_ is also considered _completed_.

 ```